Ceviche9/let-me-ask/README.md

 ## 👩🏾‍💻 New Featuree

+1- responsive layout

-1- When creating a room the user is redirected to the Admin page and from there he can go to the question room.
+2- When creating a room the user is redirected to the Admin page and from there he can go to the question room.

-2- In the question room there is a button that takes the user to Admin room, but only the room's creator has access to it.
+3- In the question room there is a button that takes the user to Admin room, but only the room's creator has access to it.

-3- In the question room there is also a button that takes the user back to the Home page.
+4- In the question room there is also a button that takes the user back to the Home page.

-4- If an unauthenticated user enters the question room and if he tries to post a question, an authentication popup will appear.
+5- If an unauthenticated user enters the question room and if he tries to post a question, an authentication popup will appear.

 ## 🧪 Technologies